here-wallet/here-website/articles/how-to-mine-HOT.md

 ![How to increase HOT mining speed](https://storage.herewallet.app/upload/c4134a24-b40a-4ef1-b6fc-1c5cb4e49fda.png)

 The more HOT you have, the better!
 So the most important thing is the speed of mining.
 There are 3 ways to increase it:

 ### Fireplace

-The Fireplace is responsible for the basic speed of mining HOT, and you can level it up just like Storage using HOT.

-### Fireplace